Introduction to Rust Library

 Working of library in Rust is as follows:

-- A Library in Rust helps the programmer to avoid extra work by not having to implement any logic or program again and again.
+- A Library in Rust helps the programmer avoid extra work by not having to implement any logic or program again and again.

-- The prefix for a library is lib and they are named after the crate by default.
+- The prefix for a library is lib, and they are named after the crate by default.

 - By using the attribute crate name or by passing crate name option to the Rust compiler, the default name for a library can be overridden.

-- The root of the Binary crate is src/main.rs and it is the entry point of the Binary crate.
+- The root of the Binary crate is src/main.rs, and it is the entry point of the Binary crate.

 - When the root of the crate is src/lib.rs, then it is a library crate.